Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-Windows-Library-Files.md

 ![1]({{ site.baseurl }}/assets/img/posts/Windows-Library-Files/image2013.png){:class="imghalf"}
 <br>

 The SearchConnectionDescription allows you to choose what paths should be included when conglomerting the files in the library view.
 In this section we'll just cover the local capabilities of the library files.
 So, this is useful in many cases.
 In aiding execution, you can modify the url element of the search connector description path.
 Pointing the path to a non-existent sub-folder of a junction folder will cause the rendering of the junction folder.
 This is useful in triggering execution on a link file.
-This also causes exececution of COM objects (see the article CLSIDs and Junction Folders).
+This also causes exececution of COM objects (see the article [{{ site.baseurl }}{{ page.pt }}]({{ page.pt }})).